Battle of Toulouse (1814): French defences

 Toulouse lies on the Garonne, which runs into the city from the south-west, then turns and exits to the north-west.
 Just east of the Garonne, the smaller Hers-Mort (Hers) runs past the city from the south-east to the north-east, forming a narrow corridor.
 To attack the city from the north, Wellington's main force would have to cross to the east bank of the Garonne, then drive south-east down the corridor between the two rivers.

 West of the Garonne lies the fortified suburb of St-Cyprien.
-To the north, Soult's outer defence line rested on the Languedoc Canal.
-Three bridges crossed the canal, at Pont Jumeaux to the north-west, Pont des Minimes to the north and Pont de Matabiau to the north-east.
-Each crossing was commanded by a powerful redoubt.
-The Heights of Calvinet (Mont Rave) rose east of the city and west of the Hers River.
-The Heights were crowned with several redoubts.
-Soult held St-Cyprien with one division and the canal line with another division.
-Jean-Pierre Travot's conscripts lined the city walls.
-Jean Darmagnac's division stood between the Heights and the canal.
-The divisions of Jean Isidore Harispe and Eugene-Casimir Villatte defended the Heights with Eloi Taupin's division in reserve.
-Pierre Soult's cavalry screened to the east and south.
-(The battlefield is now within the modern city of Toulouse.)
+Marshal Soult's defensive perimeter was anchored on the Languedoc Canal to the north, with three strategic bridgeheads at Pont Jumeaux (northwest), Pont des Minimes (north) and Pont de Matabiau (north-east).
+Each bridge was heavily fortified with a robust redoubt, providing a strong defensive anchor.
+The Heights of Calvinet (also known as Mont Rave) situated east of the city and west of the Hers River, were fortified with multiple redoubts, forming a formidable defensive stronghold.
+Marshal Soult's forces were deployed strategically across the city.
+One division held the suburb of St-Cyprien while another defended the canal line.
+Jean-Pierre Travot's conscripts manned the city walls, and Jean Darmagnac's division stood between the Heights and the canal.
+The divisions of Jean Isidore Harispe and Eugene-Casimir Vilatte defended the Heights, with Eloi Taupin's division in reserve.
+Meanwhile, Pierre Soult's cavalry screened the eastern and southern approaches.
+The battlefield, now urbanized, lies within the modern city of Toulouse.